Difrex/boobstrap/README.md

 ## Examples

+### initrd as standalone linux system

-For really good INITRD do this step-by-step:
+For really good initrd do this step-by-step:

 * [ Download official CRUX GNU/Linux ISO ]
 * [ Mount it to ./cruxmedia ]